Extended Uncertainty Principle via Dirac Quantization: Application to specific space-times

-Repeating the same steps as in (Anti-)de Sitter and Schwarzschild space-times, we obtain the \emph{building blocks} for the geon space-time \eqref{geon-metric}:
+Repeating the steps as in (anti-)de Sitter and Schwarzschild space-times, we obtain the \emph{building blocks} and the position-momentum algebra for the Geon space-time.
+Here, we present the building blocks, not the position-momentum algebra, since they are more illuminating:

-where $A$ refers to the constraint index and $\mu$ refers to the embedding space index.
-Like in the earlier cases, we can obtain the corresponding position-momentum algebra.
-Due to paucity of space we have not listed them here; however, they can be obtained in a straightforward manner.
-We want to make the following remarks regarding the above result: First, in the flat space-time limit ($a \to \infty$), we again see that coordinates with finite ranges [$z^{0},z^{1},z^{2},z^{5},\Pi_{0},\Pi_{1},\Pi_{2},\Pi_{5}$] form sub-algebras that remain different from the standard Heisenberg algebra.
-On the other-hand, the coordinates with infinite ranges [$z^{3},z^{4},\Pi_{3},\Pi_{4}$] form sub-algebras which reduce to the standard Heisenberg Algebra in the flat space-time limit.
+We want to make the following remarks regarding the above result: First, it's crucial to note that in the flat space-time limit ($a \to \infty$), the coordinates with finite ranges [$x^{0},x^{1},x^{2},x^{5},p_{0},p_{1},p_{2},p_{5}$] form sub-algebras that remain distinct from the standard Heisenberg algebra.
+Conversely, the coordinates with infinite ranges [$x^{3},x^{4},p_{3},p_{4}$] form sub-algebras that reduce to the standard Heisenberg algebra in the flat space-time limit.
 Second, we see that the symmetry of space-time plays a crucial role in the structure of the position-momentum algebras and sub-algebras.
-We would like to make note of the following: \begin{enumerate}[label=\alph*)] \item Sub-groups with spherical symmetry $SO(n)$, have the following structure,
+We want to make note of the following: \begin{enumerate}[label=\alph*)] \item Sub-groups with spherical symmetry $SO(n)$, have the following structure,

-where $r$ is the radial coordinate.
-Sub-groups with symmetries such as $SO(d,m)$, exhibit a structure similar to \eqref{spher-symmetry-sub-group}, with the time-like coordinates replacing $\hat{z}\rightarrow -\hat{z}$ and $\hat{\Pi} \rightarrow -\hat{\Pi}$.
-The radial coordinate ($r$), does not explicitly depend on $z^{i}$s and therefore we expect the above result to hold for any sub-group of symmetry $SO(d,m)$.
-For instance, we see this in AdS \eqref{AdS-Dirac-Op}, dS \eqref{dS-Dirac-Op} and Schwarzschild \eqref{Schwarzschild-dirac-op} space-times.
+Here, $r$ is the radial coordinate.
+Sub-groups with symmetries such as $SO(d,m)$, exhibit a structure similar to \eqref{spher-symmetry-sub-group}, with the time-like coordinates replacing $\hat{x}\rightarrow -\hat{x}$ and $\hat{p} \rightarrow -\hat{p}$.
+The radial coordinate ($r$) does not explicitly depend on $x^{\alpha}$s, and therefore, we expect the above result to hold for any sub-group of symmetry $SO(d,m)$.
+For instance, we see this in AdS \eqref{eq:AdS-Dirac-Op}, dS \eqref{dS-Dirac-Op} and Schwarzschild \eqref{Schwarzschild-dirac-op} space-times.

+\item Another key observation is that anisotropy in $4$-dimensional space-time is directly mirrored in the structure of the position-momentum algebra.
+For instance, in the cylindrically symmetric Geon, the presence of two different subgroups with symmetry of the form $SO(d,m)$ clearly reflects this anisotropy.